G U A D A G N I N I M O D E L c . 1 7 5 5

 Guadagnini made cellos with a back length of just 711mm.
 Whilst his cellos are played by a number of soloists, some players find them excessively small.
 To accommodate taller cellists, Robin often makes a 2% enlarged version with a back length of 733mm, as well as the 711mm model.
-We have an enlarged Guadagnini copy in Ely which we keep for demonstration purposes so that it is always available for cellists to try.

 The original instrument has a fiery orange varnish and Robin has been able to reproduce this colour in his instruments to great satisfaction.
 Robin is also happy to adapt varnish colouration to suit the taste of the player.
 All Robin’s instruments are antiqued and patinated to closely resemble the original.

 Guadagnini cellos have a very quick response, due to their size.
 The tone colour is complex and the cello has a very beautiful A string sound.
 The enlarged model has more depth of tone in the lower registers than the original model.
 The short string length is liberating for the player, making the cello more manageable and facilitating greater virtuosity.
 Guadagninis are favoured by soloists such as Natalie Clein, David Geringas, Pieter Wispelwey and Maxine Neuman.
 We would recommend listening to their recordings to gain an insight into the tonal potential of Guadagnini cellos.